daronphang/coding_resources/dev-ops/linux/commands/grep.md

 -n          Display the matched lines and their line numbers -v          This prints out all the lines that do not matches the pattern -e exp      Specifies expression with this option.
-Can use multiple times -f          file Takes patterns from file, one per line -E          Treats pattern as an extended regular expression (ERE) -w          Match whole word
+Can use multiple times -f          File takes patterns from file, one per line -E          Treats pattern as an extended regular expression (ERE) -w          Match whole word
 -o          Print only the matched parts of a matching line